botpress/documentation-v12/docs/messaging-channels/direct-integrations/microsoft-teams.md

 3. Edit `data/bots/<YOUR_BOT_ID>/bot.config.json`.
 In the `messaging.channels.teams` section write this configuration :

-- enabled: Set to `true`
+- `enabled`: set to `true`
-- appId: The appId you created in when creating your teams bot
+- `appId`: the appId you created in when creating your teams bot
-- appPassword: The app password you created when creating your teams bot
+- `appPassword`: the app password you created when creating your teams bot

   Your `bot.config.json` should look like this :